launeg/Tindog-Bootstrap-Tutorial/README.md

 # Tindog-Bootstrap-Tutorial
-This GitHub repository contains my Tindog website project, built following a Bootstrap tutorial on Udemy, demonstrating responsive design and Bootstrap utilization in web development.
+This repository contains the Tindog website project, which I built as part of a Bootstrap tutorial on Udemy.
+Tindog is a playful take on a dating app for dogs.
+I used Bootstrap, a powerful front-end framework, to design and style this responsive website.
+Through this project, I gained hands-on experience with Bootstrap's grid system, components, and utilities, enhancing my web development skills.